 - Original images you upload should be at least 800 x 800px or higher to work for most themes.

-We show you how to find the max image size your theme wants in the video and below.
+WooCommerce shows you how to find the max image size your theme wants in this video.

 - Single Product Image: Largest image on the individual product details page and refers to the main/featured image.